gunkata/gunkata.github.io/game-mechanics.md

   - The guns can only aim in 8 directions around the character (Up, Up-Left,Left, Down-Left,Down, Down-Right, Right, Up-Right)
 - Each stick is independent of each other and can overlap (aim exactly in the same direction.
 - A line will indicate which lane each gun is aiming down.
 - If using a controller, the player will be able to set the dead zones and the angles for the straight and diagonal lanes.
-In general, the angles for the diagonal lanes should be wider than the straight lanes
+In general, the angles for the diagonal lanes should be wider than the straight lanes\
-	_Insert Controller Circle Diagram_
+	_Insert Controller Circle Diagram_ -->

 ## Shooting
+When the character shoots, a single bullet travels down the lane.
+If the bullet hits an enemy:

+- If the enemy can be hit by that bullet: Enemy dies and bullet disappears.
+- If the enemy cannot be hit by that bullet: The enemy continues to rush towards the player, the bullet disappears.
+- If the bullet reaches the end of the screen,

 - Each bumper/trigger on the controller will shoot the corresponding gun (left bumper/trigger for the left gun and vice versa).
-- - The guns will only shoot 1 bullet at a time
+  - The guns will only shoot 1 bullet at a time
 - The bumpers cannot be held to constantly shoot bullets
 - Bullets
   - travel in straight lines and at a constant speed (speed may be modified based on the in-game effects E.g. Slow motion)